learnweb/moodle-block_qrcode/README.md

 A moodle block to display a QR code that links to the course page.
 The QR code can be downloaded by teachers but not by students.
 You can download the QR code as svg or png image.
 Additionally, the administrator can upload a custom logo that is displayed in the QR code.
+If a logo should be displayed and no custom logo is uploaded, the moodle logo is shown in the QR code.

 This plugin is written by [Tamara Gunkel](https://github.com/TamaraGunkel).